aditmer/Captain-Derkin-Site/PROJECT-SUMMARY.md

 ### Important (Before Marketing)
 4. **Customize legal pages**:
-   - Add your address in privacy.html and terms.html
+   - Remove any physical addresses from the public site; use the centralized contact email instead
-   - Specify jurisdiction in terms.html
+   - Specify jurisdiction in terms.html (if required)
-   - Update contact email addresses
+   - Ensure the contact email is apps@ditmerpartners.com

 5. **Test thoroughly**:
    - Mobile devices (iOS and Android)